 vegetable gardening (or winter gardening in a hoop tunnel), and that is the

 Persephone was the goddess of vegetation and harvest in Greek mythology.
 After the harvest Persephone would go back underground (to hang out with her partner Hades) for the winter.
-The "Persephone period" now refers to that period of the year when there are less than 10 hours of daylight per day, and it is important because crops stop growing without enough light.
-If you are going to plant transplants out or direct seed into the bed that will be covered with the cold frame, you need to know how far ahead of time to start your winter-crop vegetable seeds while there is still enough hours of daylight for them to grow and get their roots established.
+The "Persephone period" now refers to that period of the year when there are less than 10 hours of daylight per day, and this is important because crops stop growing without enough light.
+If you are going to plant transplants out or direct seed into the bed that will be covered with the cold frame, you need to know how far ahead of time to start your winter-crop vegetable seeds while there are still enough hours of daylight for them to grow and get their roots established.
 (See chart below.)

 I live in Denver, Colorado, and our Persephone period is from November 13 to January 28.
 To find the dates for your location in the world, you can visit: